Skip to main content

 Interment is the act of placing a body or cremated remains in their final resting place, most often by burying a casket in the ground or entombing it in a crypt.
 The cemetery fee to open and close the grave is commonly called the interment charge.

 Interment most often refers to in-ground burial, but it also covers entombment in a mausoleum crypt.
-Placing cremated remains is often distinguished as inurnment.
+Placing cremated remains is frequently distinguished by the separate term inurnment, though some cemeteries use "interment" for both.

 See also